alibaba/graph-learn/docs/en/graph/data_loader.md

 ![data_source](../../images/data_source.png)

-<br /> The system abstracts the data access layer to easily dock multiple types of data sources, currently open source support for LocalFileSystem, HDFS and other data sources can be mounted to local.
+<br /> The system abstracts the data access layer to easily dock multiple types of data sources, currently GL supports LocalFileSystem and HDFS, other data sources can be mounted to local.
 The data representation is two-dimensional structured, the row represents a vertex or an edge data, the column represents a vertex or an edge information. <br />